 - Big handful of salad greens, arugula or spinach

 - Small handful of microgreens optional

-- 6-7 slices wild salmon
+- 6-7 slices smoked salmon preferably wild

 - 1 very large avocado diced

 - 10 thin slices red onion or 2 chopped green onion sprigs

 - 2 tbsp apple cider or white vinegar

 - In a medium bowl, add greens and salmon.
 To stretch salmon further, cut or tear into small pieces.

 - Sprinkle sesame seeds and pepper on top and drizzle vinegar and olive oil.
 Give a gentle toss and be blown away!

 - Best salmon: I buy wild smoked salmon.
 Look near the fresh meat and seafood counter at your grocer.
 You could also make Cedar plank salmon, which has delicious flavor!